 All models print 124 distinct 5x7 dot matrix characters, available in six distinct character sets that provide the basic alphabet with numbers plus common usage symbols for applications in the United States and five other regions throughout the world.
 (See Appendix B.) A terminal can be set up to print 124 characters of the 128 ASCII character set or it may be restricted to printing one of two character subsets by field-installed hardware jumpers.
-One jumper configuration (64 characters) limits the printer to upper case characters, numbers, punctuation marks, the space character, and certain symbols such as parentheses, and square brackets.
+One jumper configuration (64 characters) limits the to upper case characters, numbers, printer punctuation marks, the space character, and certain symbols such as parentheses, and square brackets.
 In this configuration, the terminal performs "character foldover:" it converts lower case character codes (plus six other codes) to the upper case equivalent before printing.
 (See Appendix B for details.)
-In the second configuration (95 characters), foldover is disabled and the terminal prints lower case characters and six other characters in addition to the teletypewriter set.
+In the second configuration (95 characters), foldover is disabled and the terminal prints lower case characters and six in addition to other characters the basic teletypewriter set.

 A 60 key, three level typewriter paired keyboard is an integral part of the 6040/6042 terminal, and provides data entry to the computer system.
 All 128 ASCII characters may be generated from the keyboard.
-A numeric keypad with an eleven-key numeric pad and three operator controls is optional.
-Switches and indicator lights on the control panel or numeric keypad adjacent to the keyboard are used for operator functions.
+A numeric keypad with an eleven-key numeric pad and three operator controls is also included on the keyboard.